| NEWS & EVENTS

 - Keith Ballard and Bay Serrano were the poster prize winners at the 2014 CBI/BMB/BMP Joint Retreat!

-- Congratulations to the renewing trainees: Keith Ballard, Carolyn Carr, Libbie Haglin, Karan Hingorani, Jing Liu, Bay Serrano and Cornelius Taabazuing, and also to the new trainees: Lauren Barney (Peyton Group), Molly Gordon (Thai Group), Lydia Lamriben (Hebert Group), and Monifa Fahie (Chen Group)!
+- Congratulations to the renewing trainees: Keith Ballard, Carolyn Carr, Libbie Haglin, Karan Hingorani, Jing Liu, Bay Serrano and Cornelius Taabazuing, and also to the new trainees: Lauren Barney (Peyton Group), Molly Gordon (Thai Group), Lydia Lamriben (Hebert Group), Monifa Fahie (Chen Group), and Rob Vass (Chien Group)!

 - Please welcome Michelle Farkas as the newest member of the CBI training faculty!